 An additional small area of native vegetation, comprising natural regeneration in a man-made drain was also recorded within the study area to the north of the western portion of the pipeline alignment.
 Native vegetation within the man-made drain is most closely aligned with PCT 1071 Phragmites australis & Typha orientalis on coastal freshwater wetlands, although native vegetation within the study area does not comprise an occurrence of a listed threatened ecological community.
-The project will not directly impact this vegetation (see Figure 4-1).
+The gas pipeline would be strung across this drain during construction and would impact an area of less than 0.01 ha, and so this impact area has not been included as a vegetation zone in the credit calculator (see Figure 4-1).